Second Mongol invasion of Hungary: The first invasion

-Military reforms
+Reforms under Bela IV

-King Béla IV took note of this, and spent the next few decades reforming Hungary in preparation for possible future invasions.
-He used a variety of methods to do this.
+King Béla IV spent the next few decades reforming Hungary after his return from his flight.
 First and foremost, he amalgamated the servientes and iobagiones castri into a new class of heavily armored, well-trained knights of the western type, where previously Hungary's defenses had relied almost entirely on wooden castles and light cavalry.Ertman, Thomas.
 "Birth of the Leviathan: Building States and Regimes in Medieval and Early Modern Europe."
 Cambridge University Press (January 13, 1997).
 Page 273.
 In 1247 he concluded a feudal agreement with the Knights of St. John, giving them the southeastern borderland in exchange for their help in creating more armored cavalry and fortifications.
 In 1248, he declared the country's middle strata could enter a baron's service, on the condition that the barons lead the men on his land properly equipped (in armor) into the king's army.
 Documents from the time state that "the nobles of our country can enter into military service of bishops in the same way in which they can serve other nobles".
 After 1250, free owners of small or middle sized estates serving directly under the king were included (along with barons) in the nobility.
 Finally, new settlers were given "conditional" nobility in exchange for the requirement of fighting mounted and armored at the king's request.
 In 1259, he requested that the Pope put him into contact with Venice, as he wanted to hire at least 1,000 crossbowmen (crossbows having also proven a very effective weapon against the Mongols, despite the relatively small numbers of them actually deployed by the Hungarians in 1241).